MassOS-Linux/MassOS/installation-guide.md

 This is the development version of MassOS.
 It contains the upcoming changes for the next version of MassOS, however it is subject to change before the final release:

 - Switched the default application menu to Whisker Menu.
+- Set the default font family to Noto Sans.
 - Added xfsprogs (for XFS filesystem support).
 - Fixed AppArmor Python bindings with Python 3.10+.
 - Added MassOS ASCII art for Neofetch.